|

 28. unobtrusive

-not obtrusive or undesirably noticeable
+not undesirably noticeable

 Hosts loved to detain the dry lawyer, when the light-hearted and the loose-tongued had already their foot on the threshold; they liked to sit a while in his unobtrusive company, practising for solitude, sobering their minds in the man's rich silence after the expense and strain of gaiety.